ajbogh/node-image-farmer/README.md

 where:

- * smartCrop - enables experiemntal, content-aware cropping based on: [Smartcrop.js](https://github.com/jwagner/smartcrop.js/).
+ * smartCrop - enables experimental, content-aware cropping based on: [Smartcrop.js](https://github.com/jwagner/smartcrop.js/).
    This is `false` by default, until Smartcrop.js matures, but will become the default option as soon as there is a stable release of that project.
  * useIM - if you have trouble installing GraphicsMagick or prefer ImageMagick for any reason,